Hair Salon Loyalty Programme: Rebook 70% of Clients

 How often do hair salon clients visit on average?

-What's the best reward for a hair salon loyalty program?
+What's the best reward for a hair salon loyalty programme?

-Do hair salons need a different loyalty program than beauty salons?
+Do hair salons need a different loyalty programme than beauty salons?

 Should loyalty be tied to the salon or individual stylist?